akasection/durianpay-cs-dashboard/README.md

 # (Take Home Test) DurianPay Customer Service Dashboard
 -----
-This is a sample project based on test requiremennts
+This is a sample project based on interview requiremennts

 ## Architecture